AlexIvanCPA11/i3-config-debian/README.md

 sudo apt install  rofi feh pulseaudio pcmanfm terminator lxappearance neovim polybar
 ```
 for archlinux/ endeavourOS using yay AUR helper

 ```
 yay -S rofi feh pulseaudio pcmanfm terminator lxappearance neovim polybar
 ```

+I also use tmux and yazi, here is my configuration as well.

 compton / xcompmgr for start.
 I recommend fastcompmgr if you are using virtual machine like me, if not then picom is worldwide choise